minch1025/Minch-Twitter2/README.md

 This is the Usage of this Repository

--> Resource
+📍Resource
-Front-end : React.js
+✅Front-end : React.js
         -> Redux
         -> Saga

-Back-end : Node.js + Express project
+✅Back-end : Node.js + Express project
         -> Connected by Mysql